wasmCloud/wasmcloud-dev-site/content/overview/getting-started/_index.en.md

    {{% /tab %}}
  {{% /tabs %}}

-### Running your first wasmCloud host
+### Running your first wasmcloud host
-In a separate terminal window, run the following command to launch an interactive wasmCloud REPL environment, including a preconfigured wasmCloud host:
+In a separate terminal window, run the following command to launch an interactive wasmcloud REPL environment, including a preconfigured wasmcloud host:
 ```shell
 wash up
 ```